gcastellov/news-track/README.md

     "Port": "25"
   }
 ```
-Set your SMTP settings in order to get email warnings in case your account has been blocked.
+Set your SMTP settings in order to get email warnings in case your account has been blocked, account created or account confirmed.
+Leaving the settings as empty the engine will generate email files into a directory called **outbox**.

 ```
   "Tokens": {